mablanco/docker-osmedeus/README.md

 ### Note

 The Web UI is accesible at `http://127.0.0.1:8000/`, thanks to the `--net host` parameter.
 Omit it if you don't want the UI to be accessible.

+## Building the image

+Use the following command to build the image with the `latest` tag:

+    $ docker build -t mablanco/osmedeus .

+It will fetch the release version specified in the OSMEDEUS_VERSION variable inside the Dockerfile from the source code repository.
+In case you want to build a different version, first browse the available releases from https://github.com/j3ssie/Osmedeus/releases and then use this command:

+   $ docker build --build-arg OSMEDEUS_VERSION=<release> -t mablanco/osmedeus:<release> .

+If you want to build the bleeding edge code, use `master` as value for the OSMEDEUS_VERSION variable in the previous command.